VITTHANI/simulated-image-signal-pipeline/README.md

 # simulated-image-signal-pipeline
-A simplified example of low-level image processing is performed using MATLAB Simulink, demonstrating how an image processing pipeline can be implemented in a modern digital camera.
+A simulation of low-level image processing is performed using MATLAB Simulink, demonstrating how an image processing pipeline can be implemented in a modern digital camera.